This lesson is in the early stages of development (Alpha version)

 15:37:56 | 15:37:58 | f00a-001 | 1965 | 0 | 0 | Serial_Job

-This shows all the jobs we ran recently (note that there are multiple entries per job).
-To get info about a specific job, we change command slightly.
+This shows all the jobs we ran today (note that there are multiple entries per job).
+To get info about a specific job (for example, 347087), we change command slightly.

-It will show a lot of info, in fact, every single piece of info collected on your job by the scheduler.
+It will show a lot of info; in fact, every single piece of info collected on your job by the scheduler will show up here.
 It may be useful to redirect this information to less to make it easier to view (use the left and right arrow keys to scroll through fields).

 Discussion